Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • insomnia due to pain;

-• mild fever accompanied by chills.
+• slight rise in temperature accompanied by chills.

 Diagnosis of the disease

-In most cases, it is enough to visually inspect the area of \u200b\u200bthe auricle to detect the disease.
-Any redness and swelling should be noted.
+To detect the disease, in most cases it is enough to visually examine the area of the auricle.
+Any redness or swelling should be noted.
 The area where the abscess appears should be inspected (from the inside, not the outside).
-It is convenient to do this with a mirror and a flashlight.
+This can be done conveniently with the help of a mirror and a flashlight.

-If it was not possible to find the location of the abscess, the diagnosis should be determined already in the clinic.
+If it was not possible to find the location of the abscess, the diagnosis should be determined in the clinic.
 The therapist should pay attention to:

 • appearance of the auricle;